WordPress/gutenberg/docs/architecture/key-concepts.md

 ## Patterns

 A block pattern is a group of blocks that have been combined together creating a design pattern.
 These design patterns provide a starting point for building more advanced pages and layouts quickly.
 A block pattern can be as small as a single block or as large as a full page of content.
-Unlike reusable blocks, once a pattern is inserted it doesn't remain in sync with the original content as it is meant to be tweaked and customized by the user.
+Unlike reusable blocks, once a pattern is inserted it doesn't remain in sync with the original content as the blocks contained are meant to be edited and customized by the user.
 Underneath the surface, patterns are just regular blocks composed together.
 Themes can register patterns to offer users quick starting points with a design language familiar to that theme's aesthetics.